 - The billing account that's associated with the organization where your private access management service creates Shared VPC host projects.

-- The members (typically these are service account IDs) that manage the host project's network firewall rules.
+- The principals (typically these are service account IDs) that manage the host project's network firewall rules.

 - The minimum IP address range that service consumers must allocate when they connect to you, specified as an IPv4 prefix length.
 If you offer multiple services, you might want users to allocate a larger IP address range, such as